bcw222/chromium-website/site/chromium-os/developer-library/guides/debugging/debugging-features/index.md

             process](https://support.google.com/chromebook/answer/1080595) to
             wipe your hard drive.
 After the device reboots and you sign in again, you’ll see the first screen.
-    **Note:** For managed Chrome OS devices, do NOT follow the powerwash or recovery instructions because you won’t be able re-enroll the device afterwards.
-Instead, [wipe the data on your Chrome OS device](https://support.google.com/chrome/a/answer/1360642) to reset the
+    **Note:** For managed ChromeOS devices, do NOT follow the powerwash or recovery instructions because you won’t be able re-enroll the device afterwards.
+Instead, [wipe the data on your ChromeOS device](https://support.google.com/chrome/a/answer/1360642) to reset the
     device.
-2. Set the device to Developer Mode (see [Developer Information for Chrome OS Devices](http://www.chromium.org/chromium-os/developer-information-for-chrome-os-devices)).
+2. Set the device to Developer Mode (see [Developer Information for ChromeOS Devices](http://www.chromium.org/chromium-os/developer-information-for-chrome-os-devices)).
             The system reboots, then displays the “OS Verification is OFF" screen.